RTXteam/RTX-KG2/README.md

 # How to build RTX kg2

-Execute the following commands in a clean install of Ubuntu 18.04, as user `ubuntu`, in `/home/ubuntu`:
+In a clean installation of Ubuntu 18.04, as user `ubuntu`, in `/home/ubuntu`, execute the following commands in order:

     git clone https://github.com/RTXteam/RTX.git
     ln -s RTX/code/kg2 kg2-code